Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance

 For action generation, we provide the LLM with the CCDF distributions of the travel distance and stay duration, as well as the distribution of user-specific $\zeta$ in visitation frequency, for analysis.
 For the reward function, we use the same distance function as in the first type of shared data setting.

-\textbf{(3) Mobility measures from shared data: mobility statistical summaries} This type of shared data includes only reported statistical summaries, without explicit trajectory information, e.g., parameters exponent $\beta$ describing travel distance distributions from prior studies~\cite{gonzalez2008understanding}.
+\textbf{(3) Mobility statistical summaries} This type of shared data includes only reported statistical summaries, without explicit trajectory information, e.g., parameters exponent $\beta$ describing travel distance distributions from prior studies~\cite{gonzalez2008understanding}.
 Such data provide only coarse-grained guidance for mobility simulations.
 For example, by comparing the exponent and cutoff parameters of travel distance distributions between real-world and simulated data, we can infer whether certain population groups are potentially overrepresented or underrepresented.
-Following the first type of shared data, we select the radius of gyration, stay duration, and visitation frequency as target metrics.
+Following the first type of shared data, we select the radius of gyration, stay duration, and visitation frequency as target scaling law metrics.

 For action generation, the LLM is provided with statistical summaries, including the exponent and cutoff parameters of the travel distance and stay duration distributions, as well as the total $\zeta$ associated with visitation frequency.
-For the reward function: as the mobility measure $x_t^{(i)}$ is a scalar, we define the function measuring the distance to the target value $x^{*(i)}$ as $g(x_t^{(i)}, x^{*(i)}) = \frac{\lvert x_t^{(i)} - x^{*(i)} \rvert}{x^{*(i)}}$.
+For the reward function: as the scaling law metric $x_t^{(i)}$ is a scalar, we define the function measuring the distance to the target value $x^{*(i)}$ as $g(x_t^{(i)}, x^{*(i)}) = \frac{\lvert x_t^{(i)} - x^{*(i)} \rvert}{x^{*(i)}}$.